akamai/terraform-provider-akamai/docs/guides/get_started_dns_zone.md

 	ttl = 86400
 }
 ```
 **Note:** Name server targets have been masked.
 Also, a default `dnsvars.tf` file is generated.
 It can be ignored, deleted or used.
-Other Terraform configuration files can reference variables in this file.
+Other Terraform configuration files can reference variables in this file with a macro such as "${dnsvar.zone}".

 #### Generate a Resource Import Script